neo-ngd/NEO-Tutorial/en/9-smartContract/Smart_Contract_basics.md

 In our `DNS smart contract`, the first function is the `main` function which is the main entry of the smart contract.
-The main function reads the first argument as operation and the remainings as other arguments.
+The main function reads the first argument as operation and the remaining as other arguments.

 ```csharp
 public static object Main(string operation, params object[] args){